Introduction

 -

-Fatty acid profile: The ratio of omega-6 to omega-3 fatty acids can provide information about the inflammatory potential.
+Fatty acid profile: The ratio of omega-6 to omega-3 fatty acids can provide insights into the inflammation potential.

 -